telerik/ajax-docs/controls/htmlchart/chart-types/sparkline-chart.md

 # Sparkline Chart

-A **Sparkline** is a very small chart, as part of the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx), drawn without axes, coordinates, legend, title and other chart-specific elements. **Sparklines** behave like *inline elements* (rendered inside spans) as opposed to *standard HtmlCharts*, which behave like block elements(rendered inside divs) so that they can be easily embedded in text.
+A **Sparkline** is a very small chart, as part of the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx), drawn without axes, coordinates, legend, title and other chart-specific elements. **Sparklines** behave like *inline elements* (rendered inside spans) as opposed to *standard HtmlCharts*, which behave like block elements(rendered inside divs) so that they can be easily embedded in text.
 In this Help article, you’ll learn which type series can be rendered as a Sparkline chart,what common properties you might set to use a Sparkline, and see example code (**Example 1**) to see how to create the Sparkline shown in **Figure 1**.

 >caption Several examples of Sparklines.